 3. Switch to a Functional (Skills-Based) Resume

-If you are truly going to make the big leap and actually change careers, then you are going to need a resume that, once again, shows what you can do for them.
+If you are truly want to learn how to change career and make the big leap, then you are going to need a resume that, once again, shows what you can do for them.
 If you are a teacher looking to get out of the classroom but stay in education, you may be looking for an instructional coordinator or librarian position.
 Your skills should reflect the position that you want rather than your resume reflecting what you had.